 - which G&W are keen to potray, against all the evidence, as places without centralised storage facilities, palaces or evidence of extreme inequality

 - In the sense that there is no human decision that can be made between which of two technologies or techniques to use, for one is objectively superior.
-See Jacques Ellul, The Technological Society.
+See my account of the technological system, here.

-- In other words she creates or contributes to what we would call ‘newspeak’, both kinds.
+- In other words she creates or contributes to what we would call ‘newspeak’.